 If you live in the area of South Powys, with your nearest emergency hospital being the Prince Charles Hospital in Merthyr Tydfil or the Grange University Hospital in Cwmbran, the answer is potentially, yes, but only if you are undergoing specialist or complex surgery and only for the surgical part of your treatment.
 The rest of your tests, treatments, recovery and appointments will not change and will happen where they do now - in a hospital that is more local to you.
-Travelling further will mean that you have access to specialist treatment and a highly experienced team.

-7. What happened before if you were referred for vascular surgery?
+7. What happens now if I am referred for vascular surgery?